amitkumargoyal1990/Dominos-Pizza-Sales-Report/README.md

 ### Best/Worst Sellers Report Dashboard
 <img src="Dashboards/2_Best_worst_Sellers_Report_Dashboard.png">

-### How to Use the Dashboard

-1. **Open Power BI Desktop**:
-   - Install [Power BI Desktop](https://powerbi.microsoft.com/desktop/) if you haven't already.

-2. **Open the Project File**:
-   - Launch Power BI Desktop and open the `pizza_sales_report.pbix` file.

-3. **Explore the Dashboards**:
-   - Navigate between the different views by clicking on the tabs on the left side.

-4. **Interact with Visuals**:
-   - The visuals are interactive; you can hover, click, and filter the data to gain deeper insights.

 Explore the **Pizza Sales Report** to make informed decisions, optimize your menu offerings, and drive your pizza business to success.

 If you find this project interesting and useful, show your support by starring ⭐ the repository and sharing it with others.
 Let's revolutionize productivity together!

-## If any necessary commits are required to increase the elegance of this repo!
-I'm always open for a PR.

 ## With this signing off..!!, Amit Kumar ..🤞